itstudes/alloy/docs/sources/reference/components/prometheus.exporter.blackbox.md

 * `address`: The address of the target to probe (required).
 * `module`: The blackbox module to use to probe.

-Any additional labels will be passed to the exported target of the component.
+The component passes any additional labels to the exported target.

 See [blackbox_exporter](https://github.com/prometheus/blackbox_exporter/blob/master/example.yml) for details on how to generate a config file.